 6. Grade 2 or higher peripheral ischemia [brief (< 24 hours) episode of ischemia

 6. History of pneumonitis or interstitial lung disease.

-7. Active, suspected or prior documented autoimmune disease (including inflammatory bowel
+7. Active, suspected or prior documented autoimmune disease (including but not restricted

-disease, celiac disease, irritable bowel syndrome, Wegner's granulomatosis and
+to inflammatory bowel disease, celiac disease, Wegner's granulomatosis and Hashimoto's

-Hashimoto's thyroiditis).
-Participants with vitiligo, type I diabetes mellitus,
+thyroiditis, etc.).
+Participants with vitiligo, alopecia, type I diabetes mellitus,

 8. Other malignancy within 2 years prior to entry into the study, except for those

 treated with surgical therapy only (e.g., localized low-grade cervical or prostate

 9. Subjects with clinical symptoms or signs of gastrointestinal obstruction and/or who

 require drainage gastrostomy tube and/or parenteral hydration or nutrition.